 This course is intended as a survey of the substantive law of the First Amendment - the Establishment and Free Exercise of Religion Clauses, and the Freedom of Speech, Press, Assembly, and Petition Clauses.
 We will also explore the philosophical underpinnings of First Amendment jurisprudence from its inception to the modern day.
 Our ultimate goal is to enhance students' ability to create and critically analyze constitutional arguments, both orally and in writing.
 The grade for the course will be principally based on a paper and on demonstrated oral skills in the form of class participation, exercises, debates, and presentations.
 This course satisfies the Upper-level Legal Writing Requirement.
 There will be no examination.

-This course provides an opportunity for law students to explore a broad variety of legal issues related to gender, such as law related to employment, education, the military, the judicial system (judges, juries, lawyers, and law firms), criminal sentencing, sexual harassment, domestic violence, the First Amendment including free speech and religion, sexual assault, reproduction, family, gender identity, and international issues.
-The seminar includes practical, skills-building exercises and student-led discussions, as well as a final paper on a topic that each student selects based upon his or her interests.
+This course provides an opportunity for law students to explore a broad variety of legal issues concerning gender, such as those related to the judicial system (e.g., judges, juries, lawyers, law firms), employment, education, the military, criminal law, the First Amendment, sexual harassment, domestic violence, sexual assault, reproduction, family, sexual orientation, gender identity, international issues, and so on.

 Federal and state laws forbid discrimination in all housing-related transactions (including sales, rentals, financing, insurance, and zoning).
 Housing discrimination law applies in every jurisdiction, to every person who seeks a home, and to businesses that affect residential properties.
 A foundational knowledge of these issues is especially recommended for lawyers working in government, real estate, and civil rights contexts.
 Neighborhoods powerfully shape residents’ access to social, political, and economic opportunities and resources.
 This course explores the nature, extent, consequences, and causes of housing discrimination and segregation.
 We also will examine the nature and adequacy of the legal framework enacted for the purpose of ending discrimination and segregation in housing.
 Evaluation will be based on written reflections on the readings, class participation, and completion of a written book review.
 There will be no final exam.

 This course explores the law of the admission of foreign nationals into the United States, their treatment and status while here, and the processes of deportation and naturalization.
 Constitutional, statutory, and regulatory sources of law will be considered, in both their substantive and procedural aspects.
-Additionally, an effort will be made to seat immigration law within its historical, social, theoretical, and cultural contexts.
-Grading will be based on a final exam.
+Additionally, we will situate the law and its socio-historical and cultural context.
+Grading will be based on a final paper.

 This course is intended to give students an understanding of the fundamental concepts underlying the U.S. individual income tax.
 Examination of the concept of gross income and net income, including investigation of what constitutes income, when it should be taxed, to whom it should be taxed, and its character as unearned, earned, or capital gain income.
 Deductions and their nature as genuine or as artificial deductions are considered in detail.
 The course will focus on the statutory framework of tax law, Treasury Regulations and Rulings and illustrative judicial authorities.

 This course will combine an academic and historical analysis of the Indian Child Welfare Act with an examination of how native children are treated in the legal system in the child welfare area, as well as other areas (health care, education, and child support enforcement).
-The final grade will be based upon the students writing a brief for an Indian tribe, Indian parent, adoptive parent, or other party to an ICWA proceeding in an actual case that has been litigated or completing a comprehensive paper that may satisfy the writing requirement.
+The final grade will be based upon the students writing a brief for an Indian tribe, Indian parent, adoptive parent, or other party to an ICWA proceeding in an actual case that has been litigated or completing a comprehensive paper.
 Students will have the opportunity during the class to hear from tribal leaders, native persons who have been adopted out, and others about the historical displacement of Indian children from their Tribes and the impact of this legacy.